robindrost/docs-1/docs/web-sdk.md

 ### CSS

-You will most likely want to fix the size of the livery-player element for the video etc. to be fit inside, e.g. in your CSS include:
+To fix the size of the livery-player element for the video etc. to be fit inside, use something like:

 ```css
 livery-player {